MohawkIsaacE/rapid-prototype-3-team10/GDD.md

 <a name="objective"></a>

 #### Objective Statement
-*Are pool physics challenging and fun to use while attempting to complete a mini-golf course?*
+> *Are pool physics challenging and fun to use while attempting to complete a mini-golf course?*

+We want to know if having unusual physics in a game makes it more engaging for the player.

 <a name="design"></a>